-- You must re-enroll every year.
+You must reenroll every year.
+See how to enroll.

 - You decide how much to contribute to your Dependent Care FSA—between $26 and $5,000 per plan year (August 1–July 31).
 Note: If your spouse also has access to a Dependent Care FSA, your total combined contribution may not exceed $5,000.
 If you are married and file separate tax returns, each spouse may contribute $2,500.

 - If you’re a regular employee working 20 or more hours per week, Intuit will match your contributions to your Dependent Care FSA, up to $650 per year.
 Intuit puts the full $650 maximum match into your account at the beginning of the fiscal year.
 You can take advantage of Intuit’s contributions after your first paycheck in August.

 - Your plan-year contribution will be deducted from your paycheck before federal, state, local, and Social Security taxes are withheld.
 Your Form W-2 will include your calendar-year (not plan-year) contribution.